 They are so very real; you just want to run your hand along them like you would a piece of velvet or a stone wall.
 We are drawn to authenticity, whether it is in craft or people.”

-Deanne’s work tends to reflect the energy of the subject matter or the preferences of her clients.
+Deanne’s work tends to reflect the energy of the subject matter or pieces created to appeal to the preferences of her clients.

 Her loops are intentionally not structured as precisely or evenly as some other rug hooking artists.

 Some small pieces, Deanne frames as wall art.